 Why Ingredients Matter: From Wax to Wick

-When you live with asthma and allergies like I do, you learn to pay close attention to what lingers in
+When you live with asthma and allergies like I do, you learn to pay close attention to what's in the air.

-Before I ever started making candles, I stopped lighting them altogether.
-I couldn’t risk the headaches, the coughing fits, the way my chest would tighten after something I thought was supposed to be calming.
-But I missed the ritual—the quiet glow, the comfort, the way scent could soften a space and shift the mood.
+Before I started making candles, I had to stop lighting them altogether.
+I couldn’t risk the coughing fits, the headaches, the way my chest would tighten after something I thought was calming.
+But I missed the ritual, the flicker of candlelight, the way scent could soften a space and shift the mood.

 The Comfort of a Gentle Crackle

-The wood wick was a choice rooted in comfort.
-I loved the quiet crackle—it reminded me of firewood nights and cozy spaces—but more than that, I noticed something else.
+The wood wick was a choice made for eco-friendliness and comfort.
+I loved the quiet crackle, it reminded me of firewood nights and cozy spaces, but more than that, I noticed something else.
 Unlike cotton wicks, these didn’t mushroom.
 They didn’t throw a lot of soot.
-They burned steady, clean, calm.
-Sustainably sourced and sensory-rich.
-Just right.
+They burned steady, clean, and calm.
+They’re sustainably sourced and sensory-rich.

 I’m careful with fragrance.
-Every blend I create is phthalate-free and layered with intention.
-Not too sharp, not too heavy—just enough to wrap a memory in warmth.
-Scents like Grandma’s Garden or Black Love come from lived moments and shared experiences, not fragrance trends.
+Every blend I create is phthalate-free and layered thoughtfully.
+Not too heavy, not too light, just enough to wrap a memory in warmth and depth.
+Scents like Grandma's Garden or Black Love come from lived moments and shared experiences, not fragrance trends.

-Each one is tested until it feels like the story it’s meant to tell.
+Each scent is tested until it feels like the story it’s meant to tell.

 If you're someone who reads the label before you light the candle, I get it.
 I made these candles for people like us.
-For the ones who care what’s inside.
-For the ones who want their home to feel beautiful and safe.
+For those who care what’s inside.
+For those who want their home to feel beautiful and safe.

 Because this isn’t just about candles.
 It’s about how we care for ourselves.
 How we honor our wellness, our stories, and the spaces we call home.